Pre-College Advising • Pre-College Planning Guide

 While your child may spend a lot of time exploring different interests, it is important to remember that they should lean towards interests that come organically.
 Finding the right fit is imperative and after exploring many avenues, your child should concentrate on a few about which they are passionate, rather than trying to master multiple interests.

-To know more academic exploration and where your child should start, get in touch with us.
+At The Red Pen, we offer an hour-long meeting where we have a detailed discussion about your child’s profile, along with academic and extracurricular advice.
+To know more about academic exploration and where your child should start, get in touch with us.